RupyberStudios/RupyberStudiosCodingStandard/Others.md

 ## Resources

-- Block models and Block/Item/Entity textures must be grouped in folders
+- Block models and Block/Item/Entity textures should be grouped in folders